vibe-with-wyn/Employee-Leave-Management-System/README.md

-# Employee Leave Management System with Data Reporting and Integration
+# Absynq — Employee Leave Management System with Data Reporting and Integration 💼

 This web-based system streamlines employee leave requests, manager approvals, and reporting with CSV-based data integration and a 3-tier architecture (frontend, logic, database).